-The Hindustani 101 course comprises of the fundamental exercises that are needed to get you started with a lifetime of learning singing in the Hindustani classical music tradition.
-It comes with the fundamental svara exercises that span all shuddha and komal svaras, simple and more complex paltas.
-These are the first exercises any student of Hindustani classical music would practice, and are necessary for taking any other course going forward.
+The Hindustani 101 singing course comprises of the fundamental singing exercises for beginners that are needed to get you started with vocal training in the Hindustani classical music tradition.
+It comes with the fundamental svara vocal exercises that span all shuddha and komal svaras, simple and more complex paltas.
+These are the first singing exercises for beginners learning Hindustani classical music and are necessary for taking any other training to sing going forward.

 Just a glimpse of what you can do after completing Hindustani 101!